Jeremy Barretto

 | Calgary

-Jeremy Barretto (he/him/his) is a partner at Cassels and serves as Chair of the firm’s national Regulatory Law Group.
+Jeremy Barretto (he/him/his) is a partner at Cassels and serves as Chair of the firm’s national Regulatory Law Group and Co-Chair of the Environmental, Social & Governance (ESG) Group.
 He has extensive regulatory, environmental, and Aboriginal law experience.
 Jeremy frequently represents proponents in obtaining approvals and negotiating agreements for resource development projects across Canada.
 He has expertise in renewable energy, oil and gas, mining, and infrastructure development.
 Jeremy has presented at national conferences and published articles, including in the Alberta Law Review, Globe and Mail and CBC.
 Jeremy previously worked in environmental engineering, earning his Professional Engineer designation.
-He is recognized as a leader in his field by Best Lawyers: Ones to Watch and Chambers Canada.
+He is recognized as a leader in his field by Best Lawyers: Ones to Watch, Chambers Canada, and Chambers Global.
+Jeremy is a guest lecturer with the University of Calgary and University of Alberta Faculty of Law.

 Jeremy’s representative work includes having acted for: